 Can My License be suspended for Excessive Speeding in Arizona?

 Yes.
-If you accumulate enough points against your driver’s license, Arizona will suspend your driver’s license.
-Drivers who accumulate 8 points in any 12-month period face a 3 month license suspension.
+If you accumulate enough points on your driver’s license, Arizona will suspend your driving privilege.
+Drivers who accumulate 8 points in any 12-month period face a potential three (3) month license suspension.

-MVD will add three (3) points to your driving record points for an excessive speeding ticket.
-Thus, you face a license suspension if you already have 5 or more points.
+MVD will add three (3) points to your driving record for an excessive speeding ticket.
+Thus, you face a license suspension if you already have five (5) or more points.
 The more points you have, the longer the license suspension you face.

 How Does Arizona’s MVD Points System Work?

 Every moving violation will add points to your driver’s license.
 When you accumulate a certain number of points within a designated time period, your license will be suspended by Arizona MVD.
-Here is a brief recap of MVD points and the corresponding suspensions:
+Here’s a brief recap of MVD points and the corresponding suspensions: